 Some achievements and outcomes of the program include:

-A short film focussing on how the Litter Hotspots Program brought agencies, stakeholders and delivery partners together to build connections to achieve positive environmental outcomes.
+A video focussing on how the Litter Hotspots Program brought agencies, stakeholders and delivery partners together to build connections to achieve positive environmental outcomes.

 Case study: A catchment approach - Litter Hotspots Case Study 1.8 MB

 This case study explores partnerships and collaborative action to reduce litter from the mountains to the sea through MWRRG and the CLEAN Network.

 Case study: Taking community action Case Study 591 KB

 This case study examines how communities are engaged to care and clean up litter hotspots areas including Wader Beach, Westgate Park and the Yarra River.